Responding to Allegations of Research Misconduct Policy

 General Principles

-• Using the University’s Carolina Ethics Line hotline, or
+• Reporting through the University’s Carolina Ethics Line hotline, or

-• Reporting directly to the Institutional Research Integrity Officer ("RIO").
+• Contacting the Institutional Research Integrity Officer ("RIO").

-Covered Individuals must cooperate with the RIO and other University officials during any review of Allegations of Research Misconduct and any Inquiries and Investigations.
-Covered Individuals, including Respondents, must provide evidence relevant to Research Misconduct Proceedings to the RIO or other appropriate University officials.
+Covered Individuals are required to fully cooperate with the RIO and other University officials during any Assessment, Inquiry, or Investigation of Allegations of Research Misconduct.
+This includes providing all relevant Research Records and evidence to the RIO during the Research Misconduct Proceedings (“proceedings”).

-Research Misconduct Proceedings are confidential personnel matters.
-The RIO is responsible for informing Committee Members, witnesses, and anyone else involved in the Research Misconduct Proceeding of the need to maintain confidentiality.
+Research Misconduct Proceedings are considered confidential personnel matters.
+The RIO is responsible for informing committee members, witnesses, and all other individuals involved in the proceedings of their obligation to maintain confidentiality.

-The RIO also must try to protect the confidentiality of Respondents, Complainants, and other relevant individuals, such as research participants identifiable from research records or evidence.
-The RIO must limit disclosure to those with a "need to know" to conduct a thorough, competent, objective, and fair Research Misconduct Proceeding or as required by law.
+The RIO must make reasonable efforts to protect the confidentiality of Respondents, Complainants, and other relevant individuals, such as witnesses and research participants identifiable from research records or evidence.
+Disclosure of information should be limited to individuals with a legitimate need to know consistent with a thorough, competent, objective, and fair Research Misconduct proceeding, except as required by law or sponsor requirements.

-The University and RIO must take reasonable steps and precautions to make sure the individuals responsible for carrying out any part of the Research Misconduct Proceeding are impartial and free from bias or prejudice.
+The University and RIO must take reasonable steps to ensure that all individuals involved in any part of the proceedings are impartial and free from bias or prejudice.
 These individuals include, but are not limited to:

 • Deciding Officials, and